Midareru/File-Renamer/README.md

 </ol>
 <i>If you still have corrupted files, run main.py again to update the corupted file list
 then repeat from step #3.</i>

+Should work fine on Linux or Windows, using <b>Python</b> 2.7 or 3.

 <h2>Files:</h2>
 <ul>